- Rapid Reference 🚀

-This may not be 100% accurate, but it's a huge advance compared to the bizarre ways in which pancreatitis has been treated over the past few decades.
+This is probably not entirely accurate, but it's a huge advance compared to the bizarre ways in which pancreatitis has been treated over the past few decades.

 treatment of causative factors

-- Hypercalcemia: treat this aggressively (e.g. with bisphosphonate & procalcitonin).
+- Hypercalcemia: Treat this aggressively (e.g., with bisphosphonate & calcitonin).📖

-- Gallstone-induced: ideally cholecystectomy during admission for acute pancreatitis
+- Gallstone-induced: Ideally, delayed cholecystectomy later on during the patient's admission for acute pancreatitis.

 - The American Gastroenterological Association recommends against routine urgent ERCP in patients with acute biliary pancreatitis without cholangitis.
 Most studies of ERCP have failed to show benefit.